Nordic Resistance Movement: Ideology

 The aim of Nordic Resistance Movement is to establish a Pan-Nordic neo-Nazi republic "consisting of the Nordic countries Sweden, Finland, Norway, Denmark, Iceland and possibly even the Baltic countries".

+The organization says its struggle will require bloodshed:

+No man can join the Resistance Movement if he cannot or is not willing to defend himself, his organization, or his comrades with violence....
+Weaklings and cowards have no place with us.
+No one should be able to evade their male duty.

+The only terrible or shameful thing about young Swedes injuring or killing strangers and enemies is that all other Swedes do not support them when the mass media starts its smear campaigns.

-The organization says its struggle will require bloodshed.
-The NRM has praised Adolf Hitler and Corneliu Codreanu in their publications.
+The NRM has praised figures such as Adolf Hitler, Corneliu Codreanu, Hugo Chávez, Savitri Devi, George Lincoln Rockwell and Robert Jay Mathews in their publications.
 Their main tactics are distributing leaflets and making public speeches in inner-city areas in support of neo-Nazism, denouncing immigration.
 They also publish the Nationellt Motstånd magazine.
 NRM-affiliated far-right activist Tobias Bratt created the 2017 neo-Nazi propaganda film Europa: The Last Battle.